-Yvette Oade has been a lay member of the Council since 2015.
+Yvette has been a lay member of the Council since 2015.
 She is Chair of the University Research Ethics Committee.
-She joined Leeds Teaching Hospitals NHS Trust as Chief Medical Officer in June 2013.
+She joined Leeds Teaching Hospitals NHS Trust as Chief Medical Officer in June 2013, retiring in 2019 to become Medical Director at Nightingale Hospital Yorkshire and Humber.
 Her portfolio includes responsibility for Quality Improvement and Patient Safety, and leading Medical Education and Research.

-Yvette is also a trustee of Yorkshire Cancer Research.
+Yvette is a trustee of Yorkshire Cancer Research.

-Mark Taylor-Batty has been an elected staff member of the Council since 2015.
-He is a Senior Lecturer in Theatre Studies in the School of English at Leeds and a former President of the UCU local association at the University.
+Mark has been an elected staff member of the Council since 2015.
+He is a Senior Lecturer in Theatre Studies in the School of English at Leeds and a former President of the University and College Union (UCU) local association at the University.

-Marks teaching and research are grounded in Twentieth-Century British and European Theatre and Performance, with special interests in the works of Harold Pinter and Samuel Beckett.
+Marks teaching and research are grounded in 20th century British and European Theatre and Performance, with special interests in the works of Harold Pinter and Samuel Beckett.
 He is series editor of Bloomsburys Methuen Drama Engage series of books.
-He is the Principal Investigator on an AHRC-funded three-year project Harold Pinter: Histories and Legacies.
+He is the Principal Investigator on an Arts and Humanities Research Council (AHRC)-funded three-year project Harold Pinter: Histories and Legacies.